Closer Look

 http://<server_ip>:30950

 The programmatic API underlying the Control Dashboard, which was introduced in Section 6.4, can be accessed at http://10.76.28.113:31194/aether-roc-api/ in our example deployment (where Aether runs on host 10.76.28.113).
+Note that if you visit that URL from a browser, OpenAPI will show you example GET, DELETE, and POST requests.
+Those examples assume the prefix http://10.76.28.113:31194/aether-roc-api/ (not just http://10.76.28.113:31194), so for example, to GET the resource corresponding to site-1, you would need to use the following URL:

-There is much more to say about the ROC and the Aether API, which we return to in the section on Runtime Control.
+There is much more to say about the ROC and the Aether API, which we return to in the Runtime Control section.
 For now, we suggest you simply peruse the Control Dashboard by starting with the dropdown menu in the upper right corner.
 For example, selecting Devices will show the set of UEs registered with Aether, similar to the screenshot in Figure 2.
 In an operational setting, these values would be entered into the ROC through either the GUI or the underlying API.
-For the Quick Start scenario we’re limiting ourselves to in this section, these values are loaded from deps/amp/5g-roc/templates/roc-5g-models.json.
+For the Quick Start scenario we're limiting ourselves to in this section, these values are loaded from deps/amp/5g-roc/templates/roc-5g-models.json.

 ../_images/ROC-Dashboard.png